nodeGame/NDDB/README.md

     });
 ```

-Define a custom indexing function that splits the inserted items according to the name of the painter;
+Define a custom indexing function that splits that gives direct access to the items of the database;

 ```javascript
     db.i('pid', function(o) {